British Railway Journal (Volume 2)

 to show two hybrid wagon design midway between chaldron type and NER hopper

 type.
-Notes other sources of information.
+Notes other sources of information and another letter

 An unidentified Super D (G1 type) leaving Northampton heading south on 5